Application history of 3D scanning:

 The process of assembling a 3D-printed copy of the monument

-Before installation, all seams at the joints were plastered, the finished statue was primed and painted.
+Before installation, all seams at the joints were patched, the finished statue was primed and painted.
 A replica of the Lenin monument was ready to replace the crumbling original.

-The main thing is that the costume fits: finishing touches before installing the copy
+The main thing is that the costume fits: the final touches before installing the copy

 The plastic monument was installed on the pedestal on May 29, 2024.
 The original monument was carefully removed and taken away for restoration.
 Despite the utmost caution of the demolitionists, fragments fell off at the slightest movement from the monument — it was so dilapidated.